tupleapp/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Pain

-* Vector does not support any traces (full json representation may be ingested as log event) at the moment and it is a key part of observability
+Vector does not support any traces (full json representation may be ingested as log event) at the moment and it is a key part of observability.
+Therefore, users cannot use Vector for the business-level user cases on trace data, like cost control and reduction, redacting PII, routing, and more.

 ## Proposal